 During my first year of graduate school, I started making oatmeal for breakfast when the weather turned cooler.
 There was something that felt so cozy and satisfying about enjoying a hot breakfast after returning from a run in the brisk autumn air… Especially when it took barely any effort to make!

 I’d pour quick-cooking oats and water into a bowl, along with a little sweetener, and pop that in the microwave.
-Less than two minutes later when the timer rang, I’d stir in a generous amount of cinnamon (I love it as much as chocolate!), and sometimes I added in some fresh fruit or raisins.
+Less than two minutes later when the timer rang, I’d stir in a generous amount of cinnamon (I love it as much as chocolate!), and I sometimes added in some fresh fruit or raisins.

 The latter was my favorite… It made my breakfast taste like oatmeal raisin cookies!